VNWiki/visual-novel-wiki/docs/steam-deck/syncthing-cloudsaves.md

 ### 2. **Install the Syncthing Plugin**
    Install the [Syncthing Plugin](https://github.com/theCapypara/steamdeck-decky-syncthing) via Decky Loader.
    Follow the GitHub page for the latest installation steps.
+   When it asks to use a port put `8384`.
+Not `8081` like the instructions say.

 ### 3. **Open Syncthing Web UI**
-   - Set the Syncthing UI port (for example, `8081`).
+   - Set the Syncthing UI port to `8384`.
+This can be changed if needed in `/home/deck/.var/app/me.kozec.syncthingtk/config/syncthing/config.xml`
-   - In Desktop Mode, open a browser and visit `http://127.0.0.1:8081` to access the interface.
+   - In Desktop Mode, open a browser and visit `http://127.0.0.1:8384` to access the interface.

 ### 4. **Create a Sync Folder**
    Create a folder to hold all your save files, e.g., `~/Documents/game_savedata`.